Siguza/APRR/docs/index.md

 ```

 Lo and behold, there are those two system registers we just said we hadn't seen yet!
 (Thought actually I lied - we've seen them already in `__LAST.__pinst`, that's just a bit moot since we have zero context there.)
-What you're looking at is part of the `pmap_page_protect_internal` function (a part which is yet again not in public sources, obviously) that has been inlined into `pmap_page_protect`, with `x26` being a TTE about to be intered into a page table.
+What you're looking at is part of the `pmap_page_protect_internal` function (a part which is yet again not in public sources, obviously) that has been inlined into `pmap_page_protect`, with `x26` being a TTE about to be entered into a page table.

 So what's happening here?
 At the top we have the register reads, then we have some bit mashing, and finally a few branches to `panic()` if the resulting values are not zero.
 And it's the bit mashing we're interested in.
 Translated to C code it would probably look really ugly, but put into words, there are three simple actions: